 Gender Equity in Athletics

-To file a complaint of sexual harassment or sexual violence, one may contact one of the offices above, or also contact:
+To file a complaint of sexual misconduct, you may contact one of the offices above, or you may also contact:

 USA Police Department

 290 Stadium Blvd.

 Phone: (251) 460-6312 24Hrs